 I wished that the documentation spelled out all the 32-bit scenarios explicitly instead of just saying “Some servers”.
 So here’s my attempt at filling in some of the 32-bit details.

 Crystal Reports on the BI 4 platform comes in two varieties.
 First, there is Crystal Reports for Enterprise, which is an Eclipse-based design tool for creating Crystal Reports.
 Although the designer is 32-bit, the server processes that support it are 64-bit.
-Second, there is “classic” Crystal Reports 2011 for BI 4.0 or Crystal Reports 2013 for BI 4.1.
+Second, there is “classic” Crystal Reports 2011 for BI 4.0 (and now Crystal Reports 2013 for BI 4.1 and Crystal Reports 2016 for BI 4.2).
 These versions are the successor of Crystal Reports 2008 that paired with the SAP BusinessObjects Enterprise XI 3.1 platform.
 Both the client tool and the server process are 32-bit.
 If you have legacy Crystal Reports, you’ll either want to migrate them to Crystal Reports for Enterprise or be sure to install 32-bit database middleware to support them.

 Practically speaking, this means that you will need to install both 32-bit and 64-bit database drivers for data sources that power classic Crystal Reports.
 For SQL Server/ODBC, create 32-bit DSN’s that are identical to the 64-bit DSN’s.
 For Oracle, install both the 32-bit and 64-bit drivers, being sure to copy an identical tnsnames.ora to each.
 Oracle users will want to take a look at my related article, Installing Two Oracle Clients on One Server.